inesjpedro/code-test-data-science/README.md

 ## Classification Model

-In this section we will describe the model used for customer classification, as well as the results obtained.
+In this section, we will describe the model used for customer classification, as well as the results obtained.
 For that, we used the `fraud_detection.py` script.

-Now that we have cleaned our dataset and constructed features that attempt to summarize each user, we start by splitting the data into train and test using a 80/20 split, maintaining the proportion of fraudulent to non-fraudulent customers in each split equal to the original dataset.
+Now that we have cleaned our dataset and constructed features that attempt to summarize each user, we start by splitting the data into train and test using an 80/20 split, maintaining the proportion of fraudulent to non-fraudulent customers in each split equal to the original dataset.
 Below you can find the histogram of customers per class, per data split.